 Self-checkout machines don’t help customers, they simply allow store owners to staff slightly fewer employees on a shift.
 Jason Kingdon, the chief executive of the R.P.A. firm Blue Prism, speaks in the softened vernacular of displacement too.
 He refers to his company’s bots as “digital workers,” and he explained that the economic shock of the pandemic had “massively raised awareness” among executives about the variety of work that no longer requires human involvement.
-If you have additional questions related to RPA, we welcome the opportunity to discuss and advise on risk assessment.
+If you have additional questions related to RPA health, we welcome the opportunity to discuss and advise on risk assessment.
 For example, bots can take information from the aforementioned weekly email and insert it into an ERP system to be used companywide across various systems.

 Management accounting is the accounting required to run a business.
 The nature of account managing makes it an ideal field for RPA, as it gives humans more time to work on other tasks like data analysis and complex communication, two areas where human capabilities exceed those of RPA.
 Management accounting has been especially impacted by a technology called robotic process automation , which is software that completes certain activities.

 In the audit of revenue, RPA can assist auditors by logging into a client’s secure file transfer protocol site to retrieve related audit evidence, including the listings for current and prior year sales and the trial balance.
 RPA can then calculate the total sales per the listing and compare it to the total per the trial balance.
 Assuming the amounts reconcile, RPA can subsequently calculate whether the total revenue amount from the current and prior year listings is materially different, and generate an alert if the difference exceeds the materiality threshold.